-- 11.2.1 Verification shall be undertaken to provide assurance that the Situational Awareness and Control System complies with the provisions of this Code and remains compliant throughout its operational life. - 11.2.2 The Risk Assessment for the MASS should be reviewed in detail, to check that no critical single point failures have been overlooked.
+- 13.2.1 Verification shall be undertaken to provide assurance that the Situational Awareness and Control System complies with the provisions of this Code and remains compliant throughout its operational life. - 13.2.2 The Risk Assessment for the MASS should be reviewed in detail, to check that no critical single point failures have been overlooked.
 The Risk Assessment should be confirmed as being thorough and conservative in its safety assessment.

-3 SYSTEM TEST BASED ON RISK ASSESSMENT
+SYSTEM TEST BASED ON RISK ASSESSMENT

-- 11.3.1 All safety critical items covered by failure sensing and remedial action, or by dual or multiple redundancy, having been highlighted in the Risk Assessment, should be individually tested by simulating each failure mode of each sub-system or component and verifying that the backup measures are effective in mitigating any critical consequences. - 11.3.2 The effects of power failures should be checked, to ensure that simultaneous power failures on several subsystems do not invalidate critical safety measures that rely on dual redundant systems. - 11.3.3 System integrity testing should be performed in a hierarchical manner in such a way as to ensure that each submodule functions in accordance with performance requirements.
-Integration testing should be performed to test the interfaces and the performance of the combined systems. - 11.3.4 Electronic systems should be installed in the same manner as for conventionally manned ships.
-This includes EMC compliance, use of enclosures and connectors with suitable marine grade IP ratings, communications standards EIA-422, EIA-232, NMEA 0183 and NMEA 2000 and others as appropriate. - 11.3.5 Simulators may be used to verify levels of performance of some but not all systems.
-This includes autopilot performance, collision avoidance algorithms, though not the systems whose performance is critically dependent on real-world stimuli, such as optical and inertial sensors.
+- 13.3.1 All safety critical items covered by failure sensing and remedial action, or by dual or multiple redundancy, having been highlighted in the Risk Assessment, should be individually tested by simulating each failure mode of each sub-system or component and verifying that the backup measures are effective in mitigating any critical consequences. - 13.3.2 The effects of power failures should be checked, to ensure that simultaneous power failures on several subsystems do not invalidate critical safety measures that rely on dual redundant systems. - 13.3.3 System integrity testing should be performed in a hierarchical manner in such a way as to ensure that each submodule functions in accordance with performance requirements.
+Integration testing should be performed to test the interfaces and the performance of the combined systems. - 13.3.4 Electronic systems should be installed in the same manner as for conventionally manned ships.
+This includes EMC compliance, use of enclosures and connectors with suitable marine grade IP ratings, communications standards EIA-422, EIA-232, NMEA 0183 and NMEA 2000 and others as appropriate. - 13.3.5 Virtual test Environments (VTE) may be used to verify levels of performance of decision making systems, where it is possible to generate sufficient confidence in the relationship between the virtual environment and the real world.

-11.4 SENSOR TESTS
+13.4 SENSOR TESTS

-- 11.4.1 Any sensor whose performance is critical to MASS safety should be tested and certified to give reliable results.
-As far as possible, this may be done for each sensor type; in some cases, the sensor performance is largely independent of the platform on which it is mounted. - 11.4.2 Where indicated by the Risk Assessment, and where sensor performance is to some degree influenced by the platform on which it is mounted, sea trials should be performed using the sensor/MASS combination, to test external and internal sensors in a real maritime environment that meets or exceeds the most demanding environments for which the MASS is to be certified. - 11.4.3 In some cases, the dependence of sensor performance on the host platform is such that the tests may be performed using a representative platform, i.e. one where the sensor performance is expected to be equivalent or worse than on the MASS itself.
+- 13.4.1 Any sensor whose performance is critical to MASS safety should be tested and certified to give reliable results and to demonstrate that it meets the performance required of the MASS concept of operations.
+As far as possible, this may be done for each sensor type; in some cases, the sensor performance is largely independent of the platform on which it is mounted. - 13.4.2 Where indicated by the Risk Assessment, and where sensor performance is to some degree influenced by the platform on which it is mounted, sea trials should be performed using the sensor/MASS combination, to test external and internal sensors in a real maritime environment that meets or exceeds the most demanding environments for which the MASS is to be certified. - 13.4.3 In some cases, the dependence of sensor performance on the host platform is such that the tests may be performed using a representative platform, i.e. one where the sensor performance is expected to be equivalent or worse than on the MASS itself.
 This means that the sensor may be certified, on the basis of one set of trials, for many MASS platforms.
 In such cases, the critical parameters of the test and MASS platforms in question shall be recorded for comparison and justification.
 For example, if sensor performance depends positively upon antenna height above sea level, the test may be performed on a trials vessel using a lower antenna height, to provide accreditation for use on all MASS with higher antenna mountings.

-11.5 EMERGENCY STOP TEST
+13.5 EMERGENCY STOP TEST

-11.5.1 The Emergency Stop systems should be tested, using all defined methods of triggering Emergency Stop, singly and in combination, and under datalink failure conditions, to demonstrate that the Emergency Stop system is fail safe.
+13.5.1 The Emergency Stop systems should be tested, using all defined methods of triggering Emergency Stop, singly and in combination, and under datalink failure conditions, to demonstrate that the Emergency Stop system is fail safe.

-11.6 CYBER SECURITY
+13.6 CYBER SECURITY